Los Angeles Almanac Logo

 Auto assembly workers at Studebaker assembly plant in Vernon, 1936.
 From LA Daily News Negatives Collection at UCLA Library.

-Table continued from before image above.
+Table continues from above.

 Company Plant Name Location Products Year Opened Year Closed